Planning a mountain trip? Below you’ll find the best unique things to do in Hot Springs, Arkansas.

 One of the unique things to do in Hot Springs is visiting the Arkansas Alligator Farm and Petting Zoo.
 Here you can pet baby goats, feed baby alligators and even hold them if you are brave enough!
 You can also view wolves, mountain lions, monkeys, and peacocks.

 Nestled in the Ouachita Mountains, Garvan Woodland Gardens is 200 acres of absolute beauty!
 The garden is filled with beautiful flowers, trails, waterfalls, overlooks, bridges, and an amazing children’s garden.
-The children’s garden features a 3 story wood treehouse, play area, and caves.
+The children’s garden features a 3-story wood treehouse, play area, and caves.
+Open year-round, this is a great place to enjoy the beautiful scenery Hot Springs has to offer.

 This stunning 6-story-tall chapel is made of yellow-pine beams and floor-to-ceiling windows.
 It’s no wonder why over 200 couples a year choose this chapel for their wedding ceremony.